CMB Fitness INC.

 Located in Fairview Serving all of Bergen County, New Jersey.

-Personal Trainer, Fitness Classes and 24 Hour Fitness in Cliffside Park and surrounding areas
+Personal Trainer, Fitness Classes and 24 Hour Fitness in Fort Lee and surrounding areas

 Education Consulting